 - Turn the oven on and set to 220 °C (425 °F).

-- Put the flour, cinnamon, and salt in the large bowl and whisk (this is a very quick & easy way to get lumps out, if any; it is also easier to clean than a sifter).
+- Put the flour, cinnamon, baking powder, and salt in the large bowl and whisk (this is a very quick & easy way to get lumps out, if any; it is also easier to clean than a sifter).

 - In the smaller bowl, beat the eggs, milk, and vanilla.